helpmefindlaw/docs/docs/product-overview/introduction/getting-started.md

 ### Next Steps

-Now that you’re set up, here’s how LawMe can help improve your legal practice:
+Now that you’re set up, here’s how Lawme can help improve your legal practice:

 - **Free Up Your Lawyers**: Let your virtual team handle routine tasks so your lawyers can focus on more important work.
 - **Improve Efficiency**: Easily add automated workflows to your current setup, making everything run smoother without interruptions.
 - **Boost Your Research**: Use our AI-powered document stores to find legal data quickly and connect it to your workflows.
 - **Keep Your Data Secure**: We’ve got security covered with encryption and access controls to protect sensitive information.
-- **Get Precise AI Help**: Use LawMe’s extensive legal database to ensure your workflows stay compliant and efficient.
+- **Get Precise AI Help**: Use Lawme’s extensive legal database to ensure your workflows stay compliant and efficient.

 If you need any help along the way, our support team is ready to assist.